Why Are My Nipples Sore? 9 Things Your Nips Might Be Trying To Tell You

 Herbal remedies have also been shown to produce harmless breast discharge in some women, from fenugreek (which was, historically, used to promote milk flow and help digestive problems) to anise and fennel.
 So if you suddenly discover a soaked part in your bra, think back to whatever herbal fixes you've been taking recently, and always check side effects before you nab something at the market.

-9. "This Discharge Is A Sign Of Bigger Problems"
+9. Discharge Can Be A Sign Of Bigger Problems

-Most adult women will, when they squeeze their nipples, see some kind of discharge.
+Many adult women will, when they squeeze their nipples, see some kind of discharge.
 It's normal; these are milk-making machines, and even if you're not pregnant, you'll likely have a bit of fluid in there anyway.
-But discharge that's unprompted can actually be a pretty good way of signalling other problems in the body.
+But discharge that's unprompted can actually be a pretty good way of signaling other problems in the body.

-There are, in medical terms, seven different types of discharge that the breast can create, and the causes depend heavily on which one's happening to you.
+There are seven different types of discharge that the breast can create, and the causes depend heavily on which one's happening to you.
 They are: milky, sticky, pus, watery, yellow, pinkish, or bloody.
 (Not as fun as the Seven Dwarves, I know.)

-The milky discharge of anybody who's not pregnant (pregnancy is, for obvious reasons, associated with new milk production) can be a sign that you've developed hyperthyroidism, a condition of the thyroid where it becomes overactive and over-produces thyroid hormones.
+The milky discharge of anybody who's not pregnant (pregnancy is, for obvious reasons, associated with new milk production) can be a sign that you've developed hyperthyroidism, a condition of the thyroid where it over-produces thyroid hormones.
 There are a lot of other symptoms for that, though, so milk on its own isn't a clear sign.
-In a tiny proportion of women, it may also mean a tiny pituitary gland tumor, inside the gland in the brain that controls human growth and development.
-But in most women, this is benign, and a visit to the doctor will clear it up.
+In a tiny proportion of people, it may also mean a tiny pituitary gland tumor, inside the gland in the brain that controls human growth and development.
+But in most people, this is benign, and a visit to the doctor will clear it up.